info442-spr22/g-team/Specifications.md

 ## Problem
-Being a woman in the tech industry brings with it stressors which have only been worsened by the pandemic.
+Being a woman in the tech industry brings with it significant stressors which have only been worsened by the pandemic.

 Mental health remains today as a leading concern in global well-being.
 As documented in the Sustainable Development Goals report, "suicide is among the leading causes of mortality among people aged 15 to 29..."
 (SDG, 2021).
 Over the course of the pandemic,